 Thanksgiving is behind us, and the daily, backward-counting dose of chocolate known as Advent begins.
 Suddenly we have barely three weeks left to squeeze every bit of holiday fun out of this city that we possibly can—with a week left over to decide whether we should try to celebrate New Year's Eve with our kids, or elusively without them.
-There are amazing holiday light displays to take in; and then there are more amazing holiday light displays.
-There are Santa photos to snap, trees to light, Nutcrackers to see, and Hanukkah looms large on the lit horizon, too.
+There are amazing holiday light displays to take in and loads of free holiday extravaganzas.
+There are Santa photos to snap, trees to light, and Nutcrackers to see; and Hanukkah looms large on the lit horizon, too.
 In short, no matter how hard you try to do it all, there is more epic fun stuff going on than anyone could possibly do in a month.
-If you had to choose, though, below are the dozen December events we would suggest you make time for.
+If you had to choose, though, below are the dozen December events we suggest you make time for.

 Don't forget to check our daily calendar and our weekly newsletter, too, to stay on top of all the end-of-year fun!